kavyashri418/Physical-Design-Week-06/Day-02.md

 <img width="3662" height="967" alt="Screenshot 2025-10-29 143501" src="https://github.com/user-attachments/assets/a085861d-62cf-4f61-87c9-38a9cca1349d" />

 - Placement
+-
+Placement is a key stage in the VLSI physical design flow where all standard cells, macros, and IP blocks are assigned physical locations on the chip layout after floorplanning and before routing.
+The goal of placement is to arrange these components optimally so that timing, power, area, and routability constraints are satisfied while minimizing overall wire-length

 <img width="3812" height="1804" alt="Screenshot 2025-10-29 144826" src="https://github.com/user-attachments/assets/079dd8aa-3cf1-46a4-86a2-56766cf4f783" />

 - Optimize Placement

+During physical design, placement optimization involves arranging standard cells on the chip so that timing, power, and routing resources are efficiently utilized.
+A key part of this optimization is estimating wire-length and interconnect capacitance before actual routing.
+These early estimates guide placement decisions to minimize delay and congestion
 This is the stage where we estimate wire length and capacitance and based, on that insert repeaters.

 Stage 1